alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

     	console.log('Alexa stops playing the audio stream');
     },
     'PlaybackNearlyFinished' : function() {
-    	console.log('The currently playing stream is nearly complate and the device is ready to receive a new stream');
+    	console.log('The currently playing stream is nearly complete and the device is ready to receive a new stream');
     },
     'PlaybackFailed' : function() {
     	console.log('Alexa encounters an error when attempting to play a stream');